Joseph Booth (missionary)

-Joseph Booth (1851 in Derby, England – 1932) was an English missionary working in British Central Africa (present-day Malawi) and South Africa.
+Joseph Booth (1851–1932) was an English missionary working in British Central Africa (present-day Malawi) and South Africa.
 In his 30s, Booth abandoned his career as a businessman and, for the rest of his life, he undertook missionary work for several Christian denominations including Baptist, Seventh Day Baptist and Seventh-day Adventist churches, and he was appointed a missionary by the Watch Tower Bible and Tract Society of Pennsylvania.
 Throughout his successive ministries, his defining beliefs were a radical egalitarianism, including a scheme of "Africa for the Africans"’ and, from 1898, Seventh-Day Sabbath (Sabbatarian) observance.

 Early career

 Britain and Australia

 Little is known of Booth's childhood, but his mother died when he was twelve and his three elder sisters brought him up.
 His father was a Unitarian, but by the age of fourteen Booth questioned his father's religious beliefs and, as he could not live with those beliefs, he left home.
 Over the next few years, Booth educated himself through extensive reading and, before he was twenty, he turned to the Baptist Church.
 He married his first wife, Mary Jane née Sharpe, (who he first met on 1868) in 1872.
 He also adopted radical ideas about politics, economics and society.
 In 1880, Booth emigrated first to Auckland, New Zealand, and then to Melbourne, Australia, where he became a successful businessman.
 His business success helped to develop his later views on self-reliance and the economic basis of missionary work.
 From 1886, Booth became more active in his local Baptist Church and more fundamental in his beliefs.
 In 1891 he was challenged by an atheist to practice what he preached, to sell all his goods and go to preach the word.
 He sold his business and, in July 1891, he agreed to become a missionary in East Africa.
 Despite the death of his first wife, Mary Jane, in Melbourne in October 1891, he left Australia with his two young children and started his missionary career, choosing to work in Africa.
 He aimed to set up the type of self-supporting Baptist mission that William Carey had pioneered in India, combining teaching and commercial activities.